AdobeDocs/campaign-standard.en/help/campaign-standard-home.md

     <a href="administration/using/about-access-management.md"><strong>Roles and security groups</strong></a>
     </div>
     <p>
-    <p>Learn how to define permissions and assign roles to Campaign users.</p>
+    <em>Learn how to define permissions and assign roles to Campaign users.</em>
     <p>
   </td>
    <td>